The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Literature review

-The berth allocation problem has received significant attention in the last two decades. \cite{carlo2014a} and \cite{bierwirth2015a} present detailed literature surveys on the seaside operations of container terminals such as the BAP where they emphasize the raising interest on this particular problem in the last years. \cite{lim1998a} showed the BAP is NP-complete and presented one of the first formulations based on the two-dimensional packing problem. \cite{imai2005a} conducted the first study considering a continuous BAP and \cite{cordeau2005a} studied both the discrete and continuous version of the problem and solved them through heuristic methods. \cite{guan2005a} presented a tree search exact method that performed better than commercial solvers and an efficient composite heuristic method. \cite{du2015a} extended the problem to also include the effect of tides and presented the \textit{virtual arrival} policy that is currently used in many terminals worldwide. \cite{cheong2010a} considered priorities for each of the vessels.
+The berth allocation problem {is known to be NP-hard \citep{lim1998a, hansen2015a}} and has received significant attention in the last two decades. \cite{carlo2014a} and \cite{bierwirth2015a} presented detailed literature surveys on the seaside operations of container terminals such as the BAP where they emphasized the raising interest on this particular problem in the last years. \cite{imai2005a} conducted the first study considering a continuous BAP and \cite{cordeau2005a} studied both the discrete and continuous version of the problem and solved them through heuristic methods. \cite{guan2005a} presented a tree search exact method that performed better than commercial solvers and an efficient composite heuristic method. \cite{du2015a} extended the problem to also include the effect of tides and adopted the \textit{virtual arrival} policy that is currently used in many terminals worldwide. \cite{cheong2010a} considered priorities for each of the vessels.
 The BAP is optimized using an evolutionary algorithm that minimizes the make-span, the waiting time and the deviation from a reference schedule. \cite{buhrkal2011a} compared three different methods for the discrete BAP and showed that a generalized set-partitioning model outperforms the rest. \cite{saadaoui2015column} reformulated the problem into a set packing problem where variables refer to assignments of ships to berthing positions and solved it using delayed column generation.
 In our paper, we combine the applicability of column generation procedures using a generalized set partitioning problem formulation.
-Regarding the discretization of the quay, \cite{kordi2016a} presented a hybrid variant of the BAP where ships can only berth in a given set of positions. \cite{lalla-ruiz2016b} studied how the tides can limit the time available for ships to berth given their draft and the water depth and solved this variant of the BAP using a generalized set partitioning problem formulation. \cite{kramer2019a} proposed two new formulations for the discrete BAP: a time-indexed formulation and an arc-flow formulation that seem to perform better than the methods from \cite{buhrkal2011a}. \cite{corry2019a} proposed a mixed integer problem formulation for the BAP with channel-constrained ports where the sequencing of channel movements is also optimized.
+Regarding the discretization of the quay, \cite{kordi2016a} presented a hybrid variant of the BAP where ships can only berth in a given set of positions. \cite{lalla-ruiz2016b} studied how the tides can limit the time available for ships to berth given their draft and the water depth and solved this variant of the BAP using a generalized set partitioning problem formulation. {The multi-port version of the BAP studied in this paper was first defined by \cite{venturini2017a}.
+The mixed integer problem formulation they presented is used as a reference for the ones considered in this paper.} \cite{kramer2019a} proposed two new formulations for the discrete BAP: a time-indexed formulation and an arc-flow formulation that seem to perform better than the methods from \cite{buhrkal2011a}. \cite{corry2019a} proposed a mixed integer problem formulation for the BAP with channel-constrained ports where the sequencing of channel movements is also optimized.